auca/com.410/Practice/Practice.md

 ### Task #6

-1. Write a program in x86-64 assembly to find a sum of 10 integer numbers.
+* Write a program in x86-64 assembly to find a sum of 10 integer numbers.
 Create a function to sum the numbers.

 ### Task #7

-1. Read two numbers and find if the first number is greater than the second one, the second is greater than the first one, or both numbers are equal.
+* Read two numbers and find if the first number is greater than the second one, the second is greater than the first one, or both numbers are equal.
 Print an appropriate message.

 ### Task #8

-1. Write a program with a recursive function to find an `n`'th Fibonacci number.
+* Write a program with a recursive function to find an `n`'th Fibonacci number.
-2. Write a program with a non-recursive function to find an `n`'th Fibonacci number.

 ### Task #9

-1. Write a program with a recursive function to find a GCD of two number.
+* Write a program with a recursive function to find a GCD of two number.
-2. Write a program with a non-recursive function to find a GCD of two number.

 ### Task #10

-1. Write a program with a recursive function to find a factorial of `n`.
+* Write a program with a recursive function to find a factorial of `n`.

-2. Write a program with a non-recursive function to find a factorial of `n`.
+### Task #11

+* Create non-recursive versions of tasks #8–10.

 ### Homework #1